Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: INTRODUCTION

 This paper is organized as follow: In Sec. \ref{II}, we introduce our single-channel quantum router, consisting of a cyclic three-level giant atom coupled to two semi-infinite CRWs and provide the model's Hamiltonian.
-In Sec. \ref{III}, we employ a discrete coordinate scattering approach to investigate single-photon scattering processes, discuss the routing properties of this model, and focus on explaining and verifying the physical mechanism behind the unusual phenomenon of 100\% transfer rates over the entire energy band of CRW in this model.
-In Sec. \ref{IV}, we expand the model from Sec. \ref{II} into a multi-channel routing model by introducing an additional semi-infinite CRW and describe how to achieve free output control by altering coupling strengths and classical field intensities.
-Finally, we provide a brief summary and discuss potential future extensions in the concluding section.
+In Sec. \ref{III}, we employ a discrete coordinate scattering approach to investigate single-photon scattering processes, discuss the routing properties of this model, and explain the physical mechanism behind the unusual phenomenon of 100\% transfer rates over the entire energy band.
+In Sec. \ref{IV}, the single-channel router is expanded into a multi-channel router to achieve more versatile functionality.
+Additionally, we present a feasible experimental implementation of these routers based on the superconducting quantum circuit platform.
+Finally, a brief summary and discussion of potential future extensions are provided in the concluding section.